DT-Platforms/DT-Floating-Launcher-Community/README.md

 To get help or submit an issue go to the Issues Tab and click New Issue.
 Additionally add tags to make your Intentions more clear.

+If you need more help join our Discord https://discord.gg/u8QkqBmzE2